-When used as a trio, branding, marketing, and website design can be a powerful force in the recruitment industry.
+Recruitment branding, marketing, and website design can be a powerful force when used as a trio in the industry.

 There is a lot of competition out there with sites such as: